What to Pack for China

 December, January, February

-Add: Thermal base layers, Insulated coat, Warm hat and gloves, Lip balm
+Add: Thermal base layers, Insulated coat, Warm hat, gloves, and scarf, Lip balm for dry air

 Shop Winter essentials →